s0up/betaflight-with-smartport-pid/README.md

 Setup AUX4 to the S2 knob
 Setup AUX3 to the SC 3 position switch

+Change fuel data type in telemetry to “-“ and set precision to 0.xx

 #CLEANFLIGHT CONFIG:

 Paste these ranges into betaflight CLI and save